Intermittent Fasting While Breastfeeding: What to Know

 Beyond calories, breast milk production requires:

-- Macronutrients.
-Fat composition in breast milk reflects maternal dietary fat intake.
+• Macronutrients.
+Fat composition in breast milk reflects maternal dietary fat intake — the fatty acid profile of human milk varies with the mother's diet, particularly the long-chain polyunsaturated fats (Ballard & Morrow, 2013).
 Protein needs increase during lactation.

-- Micronutrients.
-Vitamins A, D, B6, B12, iodine, and DHA are transferred to breast milk and are critical for infant brain and immune development.
+• Micronutrients.
+Vitamins A, B6, B12, D, and iodine in breast milk vary with maternal diet and body stores (Ballard & Morrow, 2013), and are critical for infant brain and immune development.

 Any dietary intervention during breastfeeding must ensure that these requirements continue to be met.